The awe-inspiring tale of a 55-year-old realtor-YouTuber who's aiming for 100k subs from zero!

 According to Paul, there are two things that you need to really care about if you're looking to grow your YouTube channel:

 1. The thumbnail - A YouTube thumbnail is like a movie poster, and people judge your videos by their thumbnail.
-So, nail your thumbnail for your videos.
+So, nail it with a YouTube thumbnail maker.
 Paul often visits his old videos to get their thumbnails right.

 2. The story - You don't need fancy equipment to shoot a video.
 All you need is a good story - so focus on telling a story that touches people's hearts.